zuavra/nginx-ip-whitelister/README.md

 There are of course solutions for that too, but they are all complicated and go beyond what you'd be able to do on the fly at a friend's home (such as adding VPN support to their router – assuming it supports it, or adding your own access point with access to the tunnel etc.)

-The `nginx-ip-whitelister` assumes your Emby/Jellyfin are running behind a publicly-accessible Nginx reverse proxy and takes advantage of the `auth_request` directive to grant access to the public IP you're currently using, effectively allowing everthing in the LAN (**and also allowing whomever might be spoofing that IP or can otherwise get their hands on it**).
+The __*nginx-ip-whitelister*__ assumes your Emby/Jellyfin are running behind a publicly-accessible Nginx reverse proxy and takes advantage of the `auth_request` directive to grant access to the public IP you're currently using, effectively allowing everthing in the LAN (**and also allowing whomever might be spoofing that IP or can otherwise get their hands on it**!)

 ## Prerequisites

-In order to use nginx-ip-whitelister you must have already accomplished the following:
+In order to use __*nginx-ip-whitelister*__ as intended you must have already accomplished the following:

 * The host that runs Emby/Jellyfin has a public IP (your ISP allocates one for your home router, or you're using a VPS etc.)
 * You have a [sub]domain A record pointing at that public IP (and you use DDNS to keep it in sync if it's dynamic etc.)
-* You forward a port to an Nginx install acting as reverse proxy and forwarding to Emby/Jellyfin.
+* You forward a port in your firewall to an Nginx install acting as reverse proxy in front of Emby/Jellyfin.
-* You have configured SSL in Nginx for your domain (**highly recommended**).
+* You have configured SSL for your domain (**highly recommended**), so that all connections to Emby/Jellyfin are encrypted.
-* Bottom line, if you connect to `https://your.domain[:PORT]/` you can see your Emby/Jellyfin.
+* Bottom line, if you connect to `https://your.domain[:PORT]/` you can see and use your Emby/Jellyfin.

-I recommend using Nginx Proxy Manager because it makes most of the above a lot easier.
+> I recommend using [Nginx Proxy Manager](https://github.com/NginxProxyManager/nginx-proxy-manager/) because it makes most of the things above a lot easier.

-At this point you can deploy nginx-ip-whitelister and add a simple configuration snippet to Nginx that will cause all HTTP requests to Emby/Jellyfin to run against the validator.
+At this point you can deploy __*nginx-ip-whitelister*__ and add a simple configuration snippet to Nginx that will cause all HTTP requests to Emby/Jellyfin to run against its validator.

-## How the validator works:
+## How the validator works

-Nginx calls `http://validator.address/verify` for each HTTP request coming through the reverse proxy, *before* it reaches Emby/Jellyfin, and passes the original Emby/Jellyfin URI and the visitor's remote IP address.
+Nginx calls `http://[nginx-ip-whitelister-address]/verify` for each HTTP request coming through the reverse proxy, *before* they reach Emby/Jellyfin.

+Each verification call is told the original Emby/Jellyfin URI and the visitor's remote IP address as HTTP headers.

 The validator uses this information to respond 200 (let it through) or 403 (block it) as follows:

-  * Looks up the IP in the in-memory store (a simple JavaScript `Map`), checks that the entry exists and hasn't expired, and if so it allows it.
+  * Looks up the IP in a simple in-memory key-value `Map` (IP->expiration).
+If the IP exists and hasn't expired it allows it.
-  * Checks whether the request URI contains `?YOUR-KEY` as the query string.
+  * Otherwise, it checks whether the request URI contains `?YOUR-KEY` as the query string.
 You can bookmark `https://your.domain[:PORT]/?YOUR-KEY` in your phone browser to achieve this.
 When such a request arrives, the validator adds the IP to the whitelist with a configurable expiration time and allows the request.
-  * If neither of the above was true it rejects the requst.
+  * If neither of the above was true the request is rejected.

-**Remember** that the whitelist is stored in RAM and will be lost every time you stop or restart the app (or its container)..
+> **Remember** that the whitelist is stored in RAM and will be lost every time you stop or restart the app (or its container).

 ## Security considerations

-Using the IP as the sole means of verifying requests is **not secure**.
+> Using the IP as the sole means of verifying requests is **not secure**.
 You run this at your own risk and I assume you understand the implications.

 In case you're still foolish enough to use this:

-* Enable SSL on the reverse proxy.
+* **Enable SSL** on the reverse proxy!
+If you don't do this you might as well give up the whole thing right now.
-* Enable Basic Authentication on the reverse proxy as an additional layer of protection, and use a long username and password.
+* Enable **Basic Authentication** on the reverse proxy as an additional layer of protection and use a **long username and password**.
-* Use a long key for the validator.
+* Use a **long key** for validation.
-* Don't share the bookmark with the key with friends and family.
-There's no safe way to secure against that bookmark making its way into the world hopping from friend to friend.
+* **Don't share the bookmark** with the key with friends and family.
+There's no safe way to prevent it from making its way into the world, hopping from friend to friend.

 **If you suspect trouble:**

-  * Stop the validator app.
-This will cut all access instantly, because Nginx will refuse requests if it cannot reach the validator backend.
+  * **Stop __*nginx-ip-whitelister*__.** This will cut all access instantly, because Nginx will refuse requests if it cannot reach the validating backend.
-  * Change the key and restart the app/container.
+  * **Change the key** and restart the app/container.

 ## Run it as a standalone app